osism/release/notes/3.0.0/NOTES.md

   organisation via the github-permissions repository
 * Most of the container images have been consolidated in the central ``container-images`` repository
+* An so-called overlord service (``osism/github-actions-overlord``) is now available that can trigger defined reactions to commits on various repositories

 ## Security